-Parents/guardian of students in 9th grade will be notified prior to the portion of the health curriculum pertaining to puberty, abstinence, avoiding out-of-wedlock pregnancy or sexually transmitted diseases.
-Any parent/guardian wishing to withdraw his or her child from instruction must do so in writing to the principal, who will notify the curriculum supervisor for that assigned class.
+Students in grades 5-9 will be required to have a permission letter signed before they can attend the portion of the classes pertaining to puberty, abstinence, avoiding out-of-wedlock pregnancy or sexually transmitted diseases.
+This letter is sent home a couple of weeks before the actual instruction.
 As per State law, this new curriculum is available for parents review at each school and at the Board of Education.
 Please call the Central Office at 456-2400 if you have any questions.